-Clay Virtual Academy is a school choice option for K-12 full and part-time students who reside in Clay County.
+Clay Virtual Academy (CVA) is a school choice option for K-12 full and part-time students who reside in Clay County.
 Public, private or homeschool students may take classes with CVA.
 Students taking CVA for full time enrollment outside of Clay County must be released from their county of residence.

-CVA offers full time/part-time enrollment as a franchise of Connections and FLVS, but also offers other full time programs through K12.com, Pasco County Virtual School, and FLVS (full time and classic flex).
+CVA offers full time/part-time enrollment as a franchise of Connections and_FLVS, but also offers other full time programs through Pasco County Virtual School and FLVS (full time and flex).
 Part-time classes are available for students in 6 grade for any student who wishes to take additional classes and for 4th and 5th grade students who qualify based on state assessments.
 Elementary students who enroll directly with FLVS/Connections Academy as a school choice option are no longer considered Clay County enrollees but may still participate in state test and extracurricular activities at their zoned schools.

 Applications for CVA are accepted only during open enrollment periods listed on the CVA website, cva.oneclay.net.
-Applications are considered without regard to Commented [TC23]: Revised to included current providers.
-K12.com is no longer one of CVA's contracted providers.

-age, disability, race, national origin, religion, or gender.
+Applications are considered without regard to age, disability, race, national origin, religion, or gender.
 The application process is to ensure, as far as possible, that students will be successful in their academic work.
 Acceptance to CVA at any other time than an open enrollment period is only under extenuating circumstances and require administrative and guidance counselor approval.
 No students may enroll or exit after Survey 2 until semester.

-CVA "STUDENT CONTACT AND DROP POLICY"
+CVA STUDENT CONTACT AND DROP POLICY

-Students are expected to follow a pace chart (secondary) or scheduler (elementary).
+Students are expected required to follow a pace chart (secondary) or scheduler (elementary).
 If a student does not stay on pace, they are considered absent based on pace/scheduler.
 This can impact attendance and future enrollment in the school.

 Students must stay on pace to attend virtual school.
-If students do not maintain pace, working consecutively on required assignments, they will be withdrawn in the first 21 days of a course with no penalty. or withdrawn failing if after 21 days.
+If students do not maintain pace, working consecutively on required assignments, they will be withdrawn in the first 21 days of a course with no penalty.
 Even if a student is ahead of pace, weekly submission is required in each course.
 This is monitored closely by teachers and administration.
-If a student to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.
+If a student cannot independently succeed in the virtual setting, it is in the best interest of the student to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.

 Students have a 21 day grace period starting from the course activation date to drop a course.
-Students must be on pace in each course in the first 21 days with passing grades or they will be withdrawn from their course(s)at that point.
-Students who do this will be withdrawn without a grade NG (W).
-Students who withdraw after the 21 day period will be issued a W/P or W/F, and if over 50% complete, a C/F failing grade.
+Students must be on pace in each course in the first 21 days with passing grades or they will be withdrawn from their course(s) at that point.
+Students who do this will be withdrawn without a grade NG.
+Students who withdraw after the 21 day period will be issued a W/P or W/F, and if over 50% complete, a failing grade.
 When students add courses, the educational suitability and availability of courses will be considered before an approval will be granted.
 Changes will only be considered in the first 21 days.
 If a student seeks to enter back into a class at their zoned school, class size caps established by the state may disallow that change.
 After the 21 day grace period, the student may have to complete the course online.
 Administrators and guidance counselors will interpret this.